david-luna/annotatron-vue-template/README.md

 - Vue router for navigation
 - Vuex for state management

-The project contains a sample `Backendmodule` with an `echo`service and a preload script to connect main and rederer processes.
+The project contains a sample `BackendModule` with an `echo` service and a preload script to connect main and rederer processes.

+## Requirements

+To properly work with this project you need:

+- node v16+
+- yarn berry

 ## Project setup

-To have a clean setup of the project rin the following commands
+To have a clean setup of the project run the following commands

 ```sh
 name=my-project &&